aniketmaurya/discord-llm-bot/README.md

 If you want to contribute to this project or have suggestions for new features, feel free to open an issue or create a pull request.
 All contributions are welcome from the community.

-## Disclaimer

-Discord-LLM-Bot is a personal project created for fun and educational purposes.
-It is not affiliated with or endorsed by the official Lightning AI team.

 ## License